 Certification by the Minister is granted in accordance with regulations made under section 481 of the Taxes Consolidation Act S.I.
 No. 119/2019 Film Regulations 2019 and SI No 120/2019 Film (Commencement Order) Regulations 2019

-An application for certification must be made in writing to the Minister at least 21 working days prior to the commencement of the Irish production.
-Applications should be made using the application form available here and guidance on completing the applications form is available here
+An application for a certificate comprises the information to be set out in the Application Form (Tab A) and the supporting documentation set out in Tabs B to M. Applications (TAB A to TAB M inclusive) must be submitted in writing to the Minister at least 21 working days prior to the commencement of the Irish production.
+The TAB A application form is available here and guidance on completing the applications form is available here

 The application form and supporting documentation (Tabs B to M) should be submitted by email to email@example.com.